RitataLU/ATACgraph/README.md

 ATACgraph is a simple and effective software for the analysis of ATAC-Seq data.
 It contains 12 analyses to profile (epi)genome.

+# Citations
+If you use ATACgraph for your analysis, please cite it using the following doi: https://doi.org/10.3389/fgene.2020.618478

 # ATACgraph Pipeline
 ![ATACgraph](https://github.com/RitataLU/ATACgraph/blob/master/Figures/ATACgraphMain.png)